 She is also the City of Columbia's spokesperson for Heart Health Awareness Month and annually convenes local government, business and neighborhood leaders to focus on heart health issues and their impact in the local community.

-Mrs. Devine is married to Jamie L. Devine and they are the parents of two daughters Tamia & Jade and a son, James Henry, who was born into heaven in August 2014.
+Mrs. Devine is married to Jamie L. Devine and they are the parents of Tamia, Jade and Jameson.
+Their son, James Henry, was born into heaven in August 2014.

 Term: 01/01/2014 – 12/31/2017